connorheyz/online-notes/md-articles/ap-comp-gov/Iran-Least-You-Need-To-Know.md

 ![full name | Mahmoud Ahmadinejad date of birth | Sunday, October 28, 1956 (age: 62 years)
 place of birth | Garmsar, Semnan, Iran](https://www5b.wolframalpha.com/Calculate/MSP/MSP19510ia222hc97642gc0000159aie65d9g93ii9?MSPStoreType=image/gif&s=26)
+>Mahmoud Ahmadinejad (born Mahmoud Sabbaghian on 28 October 1956) is an Iranian politician who was the sixth President of Iran from 2005 to 2013.
+He was also the main political leader of the Alliance of Builders of Islamic Iran, a coalition of conservative political groups in the country.
 #### Leadership
 ![official position | President country | Iran